thodkatz/everse-resqui-demo/README.md

 1. Create a `resqui` environment in your repository: **Settings → Environments → New environment**
 2. Add `DASHVERSE_TOKEN` as a secret to that environment (obtain it from your DashVERSE instance via `make jwt`)
-3. Push to the repository — the workflow in `.github/workflows/resqui.yml` triggers automatically on every push and pull request
+3. Push to the repository, the workflow in `.github/workflows/resqui.yml` triggers automatically on every push and pull request

 ## What the workflow checks